← Insights & Guides · 11 min read

 1. AI-Moderated Interviews

 When it is better than surveys: When you need to understand the reasoning behind customer behavior, evaluate concepts or experiences in depth, or explore problems you have not yet framed.
 AI interviews capture the “why” that surveys structurally miss.
+If concept evaluation is your specific use case, our guide on a concept testing platform vs a survey tool walks through where checkbox feedback breaks down on creative and product concepts.

 Strengths: Conversational depth at survey-like scale.
 Adaptive follow-up questions make satisficing nearly impossible.
 Natural dialogue format produces higher engagement and more honest responses.
 The workflow mirrors surveys (recruit, field, analyze) so the transition is straightforward for teams accustomed to survey-based research.